 What you can expect

 Make the most of this wellbeing resource.
-Start by watching the video below.
+Start by watching the first section of the video below and download the educators' guide.
 Then take a few minutes to explore each lesson before teaching.
 This will help you feel confident and ready to guide meaningful conversations.
 Most importantly, set the tone for a safe, respectful space where students feel comfortable sharing and reflecting.

 wombat illustratiom